Fly fishing: Nymphing for trout

 Trout tend mostly to feed underwater.
 When fishing deeper waters such as rivers or lakes, putting a fly down to the trout may be more successful than fishing on the surface, especially in the absence of any surface insect activity or hatch.
 The nymph itself can be weighted, as is the popular bead headed hare's ear nymph or bead headed pheasant tail nymph.
 Alternatively, the angler can use an attractor pattern such as a prince nymph.
 Weights can be added to the leader.
 Probably the best weight to use is twist on lead or other metal strips because it has a much less detrimental effect on the casting ability.
 A sinking tip fly line can also serve to sink the fly.
 A common nymphing and general overall fly fishing technique that even beginners can master is a "dead drift" or tight line fishing technique, casting directly across the river, letting the fly line drift downriver while keeping any slack out of the line.
-If the Nymph is drifting too fast, then you should perform an upstream mend.
-If the nymph is drifting too slowly, you should mend downstream.
+If the Nymph is drifting too fast, the fisherman should perform an upstream mend.
+If the nymph is drifting too slowly, the fisherman should mend downstream.
 A beginner need simply to point the rod at the fly, lifting the rod in the event of a strike.
 This is a "downstream technique" where the angler moves in a downstream direction.
 More advanced techniques make use of a highly visible strike indicator attached to the leader above the sinking fly.

 In New Zealand, nymphing has become the dominant form of fishing in rivers such as the Tongariro River.
 A technique involving a high visibility indicator, and 2 nymphs tied in short succession (a weighted nymph and a 2nd often un-weighted nymph) means the chances of getting a fly into deeper water with a fly that still moves naturally increases.

 It is also possible to use standard sinking fly lines, especially if the current is strong and if it is difficult to get down to the correct level to catch the trout.